- The degree covered surprisingly broad areas of science (physics, chemistry, biology), mathematics, and engineering.

 Cognitive psychology studies mental processes such as attention, language use, memory, perception, intuition, judgment, and reasoning.

-We make thousands of decisions every day, and we would like to think they are all sound and valid.
+We make thousands of decisions daily, and we would like to think they are all sound and valid.
 We rarely stop and think whether something completely irrelevant, such as being hungry at the moment, had anything to do with our decision.

 Below is a list of routine mental processes where biases are prone to occur: